jackrobertscott/authpack-client-190806/docs/gadgets/gadgets.md

     })
   }, [gadgets, setAuthState]);
   /**
-   * If the account is logged in, show the authenticated routes.
+   * If the user is logged in, show the authenticated routes.
    */
   if (authState) {
     return <AuthenticatedRoutes />;